apex-dev-tools/apex-ls/README.md

 * Adding support for an apex.db like model inside the pkgforce library that uses the outline parser.
 * Introducing the Apex Jorje parser as an alternative to the ‘apex-parser’ module.

-The outline parser has been directly embedded into pkgforce for this work; we expect to open source this as a separate module later.
+We have also pulled in the outline parser for this work; we expect to open source this as a separate module later.
 The Apex Jorje jar is being pulled in via a maven artefact.

 ### apex.db alternative